 We do.
 Patient welfare and treatment is the most important thing, and we realize that not everyone has access to insurance to get that treatment.
-There are a couple of options for how you can still get the treatment necessary and would be more than happy to discuss options.
+There are a couple of options for how you can still get the treatment necessary and we would be more than happy to discuss them.

 We recognize that the insurance world can be a huge pain.
 Our Office Manager specializes in the arcane nuances of the medical insurance industry.
 They would be more than happy to walk you through the process and check your plan on your behalf.